-There are two intersecting rings with MSP&MSP configuration.
+There are two intersecting rings with multi-section protection configuration.
 There were all OSN7500 nodes in the network.
 Refer to the attachment for clear picture.
 NED in the attached figure went power off due to some power issue.
 Suddenly there occured service interruption of many sites which were passing through NED.

 1) R_LOS alarms observed on both ends of NED in DWDM network